abhigets/assignmentUsingSerenity/README.md

 # testFireDemoSerenity

 ### Framework used
-This project has automation framework that uses serenity automation framework using Screen Play Design Pattern
+This project is test automation of http://demo.testfire.net that uses serenity automation framework using Screen Play Design Pattern

 ### Running test
 ```sh